gdha/pi-stories/docs/pi-stories11.md

 ### Edit History

-- update with new metallb and NGINC Ingress Controller - 25/Jan/2023
+- update with new metallb and NGINX Ingress Controller - 25/Jan/2023